silverbulletmd/silverbullet/website/Install/Docker.md

 Note that to get offline mode to work you need to serve SilverBullet with HTTPS, via for example a reverse proxy.

 # Installing additional packages
 If you would like to install additional packages into your docker container (e.g. to call via [[API/shell]]), you can do so by creating a [[CONTAINER_BOOT]] page in your space.

-In this page, put `apt` commands install the (ubuntu) packages you would like to install.

-This page will be run as a bash script upon container boot (hence its name).
-You can monitor its progress by checking your server’s logs.
+Whatever you put in this page, will be run as a bash script upon container boot (hence its name).

+In practice, you’ll likely want to put `apk add` commands install the (Alpine) packages you would like to install.

 # Versions
 There are two release channels: